Fort Clark Springs Commissary

 - Five Bold Women (1960)

 - The Fort Clark Springs Commissary is used as a building in the jail complex where the “Five Bold Women” are locked up.
 One by one, the cells are opened up and the women are loaded onto a stagecoach by Marshal Kirk Reed (Jeff Morrow) to be transported to a nearby penitentiary.
-As they ride through Bracketville on the buggy, the original song created for the movie plays, telling the story of their journey.
+As they ride through Brackettville on the buggy, the original song created for the movie plays, telling the story of their journey.

 - Two Rode Together (1961)